-Projects contemplated by Minute 319 include:
+Environmental enhancement projects considered under Minute 319 include:

-- Miguel Alemán Site- 50 acre cottonwood and willow vegetation improvement and habitat site in the limitrophe.
-Site preparation has begun and is ready for planting. - Intentionally Created Mexican Allocation (ICMA)/Intentionally Created Surplus (ICS) Exchange Pilot Program The ability for Mexico to adjust deliveries downward and create a surplus for the environment. - River flows to the Colorado River limitrophe and delta ecosystem Restoring flows to a former riparian zone.
+- Miguel Alemán Restoration Site 300-acre cottonwood and willow vegetation improvement and habitat site in the limitrophe.
+Site preparation and planting has begun. - Laguna Grande Restoration Site 1200-acre cottonwood and willow vegetation improvement and habitat site halfway between SIB and the Colorado River Delta at the Sea of Cortez/Gulf of California. - Water for the Environment and Intentionally Created Mexican Allocation (ICMA)/Intentionally Created Surplus (ICS) Exchange Pilot Program Identifies water for the environment. - River flows to the Colorado River limitrophe and delta ecosystem Delivering water for environmental purposes to the limitrophe and delta.